Some Fundamental Theorems in Mathematics: Shadowing

 Let $T$ be a {\bf diffeomorphism} on a smooth {\bf Riemannian manifold} $M$ with geodesic metric $d$.
 A {\bf $T$-invariant set} is called {\bf hyperbolic} if for each $x \in K$, the tangent space $T_xM$ splits into a {\bf stable and unstable bundle} $E^+_x \oplus E^-_x$ such that for some $0<\lambda<1$ and constant $C$, one has $dT E_x^\pm = E_{Tx}^\pm$ and $|d T^{\pm n} v| \leq C \lambda^{n}$ for $v \in E^\pm$ and $n \geq 0$.
 An {\bf $\epsilon$-orbit} is a sequence $x_n$ of points in $M$ such that $x_{n+1} \in B_{\epsilon}(T(x_n))$, where $B_{\epsilon}$ is the geodesic ball of radius $\epsilon$.
 Two sequences $x_n,y_n \in M$ are called {\bf $\delta$-close} if $d(y_n,x_n) \leq \delta$ for all $n$.
 We say that a set $K$ has the {\bf shadowing property}, if there exists an open neighborhood $U$ of $K$ such that for all $\delta>0$ there exists $\epsilon>0$ such that every $\epsilon$-pseudo orbit of $T$ in $U$ is $\delta$-close to true orbit of $T$. \satz{ Every hyperbolic set has the shadowing property. }

 This is only interesting for infinite $K$ as if $K$ is a finite periodic hyperbolic orbit, then the orbit itself is the orbit.
-It is interesting however for a hyperbolic invariant set like a {\bf Smale horse shoe} or in the {\bf Anosov case}, when the entire manifold is hyperbolic.
+It is interesting however for a hyperbolic invariant set like a {\bf Smale horse shoe} or in the {\bf Anosov case}, which is the situation when the entire manifold is hyperbolic.
 See \cite{KH}.